-Living World: Learning sequence overview - Students identify characteristics and observable features of living things and distinguish from non-living things.
+Living World: Learning sequence overview - Students identify characteristics of living things and distinguish from non-living things.
 They identify and describe patterns and understand how scientists use external features to group living and non-living things.
 Students describe and follow a sequence of steps involving decisions to group things (solve a problem).